How Azure Cloud Services Provide Business Agility

 - The opportunity to innovate and disrupt your internal processes effectively

-- A culture that is receptive to change and new ideas and processes
+- A culture that is receptive to change, and new ideas and processes

 Of course, all of these things are vital to a business in times of crisis.
-We don’t have the luxury of being able to foresee events before they occur, and that is why so many organizations want to be agile.
+They don’t have the luxury of being able to foresee events before they occur, and that is why so many organizations want to be agile.